kennethd/funtoo-notes/001-install-notes-complete-virtual-mail-server.md

 	* Install completed - success

+Also edit `/etc/php/apache2-php5.5/php.ini` to set **date.timezone = "America/New_York"**, or postfixadmin will print errors to every page.

 ## Apache virtualhost for webmail

 Again edit `/etc/apache2/vhosts.d/highball.org.conf` to add a second VirtualHost, this time for mail.highball.org: